Dear Members of the SU2C Community:

 At SU2C’s advice, scientists added questions related to a cancer diagnosis and treatments, such as if they are living with cancer, what type of cancer, what treatment they are receiving, if they are in a clinical trial and where they are receiving treatment.
 The medical community knows that individuals with cancer and those receiving anti-cancer therapies are at increased risk for increased risk for having a more severe course of the illness, although more research is being done to better understand the connection.

-This invaluable data will be analyzed at Massachusetts General Hospital in collaboration with Harvard T.H.
+This invaluable data will be analyzed at Mass General Cancer Center in collaboration with Harvard T.H.
 Chan School of Public Health, Kings College in the UK, and Stanford University School of Medicine, and will be used to both better understand how different individuals experience COVID-19 and to rapidly identify emerging clusters of COVID-19 infections.

 Each year, over 1.7 million Americans will be diagnosed with cancer, and over 16.9 million Americans are cancer survivors.
 By participating in the COVID Symptom Study, our community will be helping scientists answer urgent questions that can be matters of life and death for many of us and our loved ones.
 We encourage patients and their families and loved ones to download the app and participate in this remarkable research.